-1. Locate the "511/511E" toggle switch on the front panel of the Model 1186 and move it UP.
+1. Locate the "511/511E" toggle switch on the front panel of the Model 1193 and move it UP.
 This activates the V.52 BER test mode and transmits a "511" test pattern into the loop.
 If any errors are present, the local modem's red "ER" LED will blink intermittently.

 2. If the above test indicates no errors, move the V.52 toggle switch DOWN, activating the "511/E" test with errors present.
-If the test is working properly, the local modem's red "ER" LED will blink once every two seconds.
-A successful "511/E" test will confirm that the link is in place, and that the built-in "511" generator and detector are working properly.
+If the test is working properly, the local modem's red "ER" LED will blink approximately once every 2 seconds.
+A succesful "511/E" test will confirm that the link is in place, and that the Model 1193's built-in "511" generator and detector are working properly.